 This will depend on how much help and support you receive, for example, from your colleagues, local pharmaceutical representative or PCRS.
-Engage help wherever possible and keep things simple.
+Do engage help wherever possible and keep things simple - this will help share the workload and any associated burden.
+PCRS has a range of tools and access to speakers etc. to help you plan and deliver your events.

-An initial meeting of an hour with a pharmaceutical representative should be sufficient to plan a meeting.
-You need to work with them to determine what aspects they can help you with and what you need to do for yourselves.
-Be very clear about who is doing what and agree to meet nearer the time to confirm the numbers of attendees, speakers and any audio-visual needs.
+If you are getting an event sponsored, be very clear about who is doing what and agree to meet nearer the time to confirm the numbers of attendees, speakers and any audio-visual needs.
 You may also wish to negotiate an honorarium for yourself, especially if you are chairing the meeting.

 For future meetings, be guided by comments on the evaluation forms.
 At the first meeting, it is a good opportunity to discuss and plan future topics with the group.
 At this stage you may also be able to encourage others to help you with organising future meetings.
 Group meetings provide an excellent opportunity for exchange of ideas on working practice and peer support and is time well spent.
 Allow adequate time over lunch and tea/coffee breaks for networking.

 You may wish to ask attendees to do some preparation for the meeting to avoid long silences/encourage questions.

 - What are they expecting from the meeting/group?